 Recent professional activities

-- Member of the Editorial Advisory Board of the Journal of Physical Chemistry (2012-present).
+- Member of the editorial advisory board of the Journal of Physical Chemistry (2012-2015).

 - Member of the EPSRC college of peers (2012-present).

-- Member of the Scientific Advisory Committee of the Annual General Meeting of the European Molecular Liquids Group and Japanese Molecular Liquids Group (Lille, France, 2013).
+- Member of the scientific advisory committee of the annual general meeting of the European Molecular Liquids Group (EMLG) and Japanese Molecular Liquids Group (2012-2015).

 - Member of the international organising committee of the international conference on Time-Resolved Vibrational Spectroscopy, TRVS (2009-present).

-- Member programme Committee for SPIE Photonics West 2010 (Ultrafast Phenomena in semiconductors and Nanostructures), San Francisco, USA, 2010.
-(2009-present)
+- Member programme committee for SPIE Photonics West (ultrafast phenomena in semiconductors and nanostructures), San Francisco, USA.
+(2009-2015)